mahnazkoupaee/WikiHow-Dataset/README.md

 <a name="footnote1">*</a>: The articles are provided by wikiHow, a wiki building the world's largest, highest quality how-to manual.
 Content on wikiHow can be shared under a [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/3.0/) (CC-BY-NC-SA).

+# Data Processing
+To process the csv file and create the article files, use process.py.
+After running this code, you will have a directory of files, each containing an article and its summary sentences.

+The titles.txt file contains the name of all articles in the dataset.
+Three separate files (all_train, all_val, all_test) contain the titles of the articles used as train/dev/test sets to generate results in the paper. (the titles are derived from the "title" column by extracting and concatenating the alphanumeric values)

+Note that the articles are added regularly to the wikihow knowledge base.
+Therefore, there might be new articles in the csv file which are not in the titles file.